alainglez/caldo-blog/content/post/third-post.md

 categories: ["Articles"]
 ---

-## Thoughts on Lean
+##### Thoughts on Lean

 Lean is IT.
 Lean really started it all, not only it revolutionized the Toyota manufacturing process and made it the standard, but provided the scientific underpinning for the Agile methodologies -- saving us from decades of Waterfall process -- and the DevOps transformation of the last few years.
 I have participated in both Agile and DevOps transformations as a change agent, but 2017 is the year of Lean for enterprise IS management.

-Lean is about a relentless drive to reduce cycle time, the time between the customer request and the feature live in production, about eliminating waste, about continuous improvement as a habit, and about achieving flow, delivering a continuous stream of business value, all of it with the goal of supporting business agility to thrive in today's competitive market.
+Lean is about a relentless drive to reduce cycle time, the time between the customer request and the feature live in production, about eliminating waste, about continuous improvement as a habit, and about achieving FLOW, delivering a continuous stream of business value, all of it with the goal of supporting business agility to thrive in today's competitive market.

-##### Nordstrom video on the value of Lean over Batch process
+To illustrate some of the advantages of Lean, watch this video from Nordstrom on the value of Flow over Batch process.

 {{< vimeo 128617767 >}}